 The length of the journey to a conversion will depend on the length of your sales cycle, the level of commitment, and how well you nurture folks along the way.

-For many (but not all) B2C industries a purchase isn’t seen as a big commitment and the journey to a conversion may be a quick one.
+For many (but not all) B2C industries a purchase isn’t seen as a big commitment and the journey to conversion may be a quick one.
 A person knows what they’re looking for, jumps on your website (or Amazon’s) and makes a purchase.

-However, in some industries the decision process could take months or even years.
+However, in some industries, the decision process could take months or even years.
 Maybe someone needs to take time (and get approval from others on their team) before making a decision.
 Or maybe a student is looking at your university and others before making their big decision.
 In cases like these, there will probably be smaller conversions, or what we like to call micro-conversions, that occur along the way before they’re ready to take the plunge and make that big decision.

 Why is it important to measure conversions?

 If you’re not measuring are you even marketing?
 Like most things in digital marketing, you’ll want to track these conversions so you can optimize and improve moving forward.
 Beyond the number of conversions, you’ll want to track metrics such as conversion rate, cost per conversion, and of course those micro-conversions we talked about so you know how people got there.
-Knowing what’s working (and what’s not) goes a long ways toward nurturing more folks down the right path.
+Knowing what’s working (and what’s not) goes a long way toward nurturing more folks down the right path.